5 Best High-End Hooded Wetsuits for 2023

 "Eco Friendly with Top Tier Warmth"

 Patagonia crafts some of the warmest wetsuits available.
-Since its introduction, the R4 has established itself as an incredibly reliable option for east coast winter surfers, great lakes surfers, and anyone else surfing well into water temperatures in the 30s and 40’s F.
+Since its introduction, the R4 has established itself as an incredibly reliable option for East Coast winter surfers, Great Lakes surfers, and anyone else surfing into water temperatures in the 30s and 40s F.

 Yulex is a natural rubber derived from a plant called the Hevea tree, found around the rainforests of Guatemala.
 Patagonia has been experimenting with Yulex since 2012 but, in 2016, switched their entire line of wetsuits over to this material.
 Yulex shares the same warmth and flexibility characteristics as neoprene but has a much smaller carbon footprint and is also more sustainably produced than petroleum.

 Patagonia made critical tweaks to the Yulex formula, starting with the rubber.
-As a result, the most recent R4s are the most flexible coldwater suits they’ve ever produced.
-These new suits are way more pliable than past versions and make for much easier paddling and higher performance while surfing.
+As a result, the most recent R4 Regulator is the most flexible coldwater suit they’ve ever produced.
+These new suits are way more pliable than past versions, making for much easier paddling and higher performance while surfing.

-The updated model has an improved back shoulder seam for a more natural motion while paddling.
+The updated model has an improved back shoulder seam for a more natural paddling motion.
 Another significant update is the new lower-profile internal seam tape, resulting in a more comfortable fit.
-The R4 now fits true to size and is more comfortable to wear for longer sessions.
+The Regulator now fits true to size and is more comfortable to wear for longer sessions.
 Aside from their environmentally friendly Yulex rubber, Patagonia is constantly improving the production of their glue and methods to ensure these suits carry the smallest environmental burden possible.
+Check out Cleanlines full review of the R4 Regulator here for more detailed information.

 Highlights and Features